-Last Updated on September 16, 2021 by Grow with Bovees
+Last Updated on January 13, 2022 by Grow with Bovees

-The rubber tree, also known as ficus elastica, rubber plant, or Indian rubber bush is related to banyan trees and is an evergreen tropical tree that’s native to Southeast Asia, Southern China, and Indonesia.
+The rubber tree, also known as; ficus elastica, rubber plant, or Indian rubber bush, is related to banyan trees and is an evergreen tropical tree that’s native to Southeast Asia, Southern China, and Indonesia.

 About Rubber Plants

-The leaves of a rubber tree houseplant are typically dark green but are also seen in myriad color varieties such as deep maroon or marked with yellow, cream, pink, or white.
+The leaves of a rubber tree houseplant are typically dark green, but are also seen in myriad other color varieties, such as the Burgundy or Black Prince varieties which have reddish-black leaves.

-5 Benefits of a Rubber Tree
+5 Benefits of Rubber Trees

 1. Inexpensive to Grow

-2. Low Maintenance Plants
+2. Low Care Maintenance Plants

-They are adaptable to indirect light conditions, require infrequent watering cycles, and moist potting soil.
+They are adaptable to indirect light conditions, require infrequent watering cycles; simply moist potting soil.

-3. No Allergic Properties
+3. No Allergic Pollen Properties

 4. Removes Pollutants

-Rubber plants can purify the air in your space by removing various chemicals and contaminants such as exhaled carbon dioxide.
+All rubber plants can purify the air in your space by removing various chemicals and contaminants such as exhaled carbon dioxide.

 This oxygen is then expelled back into your surroundings through the plant’s leaves.

 5. Easy to Clean